About this Project

 Explore primary sources.
 Experiencing History features a diverse set of translated, contextualized, interconnected primary sources.
 Explore the diary of a Jewish teenager hidden in a children’s home in France, or hear his reflections in a testimony 50 years later.
 Read a newspaper editorial debating American participation in the 1936 Nazi Olympics.
 Read a letter thrown from a deportation train.
 Listen to an oral history from an American soldier who helped liberate a concentration camp.
 See a witness give his testimony at the postwar Nuremberg Trials in 1946.

 Primary sources provide a critical means to interpret history and our contemporary world.
-Experiencing History's sources are organized by theme, and are accompanied by an introductory text that raises key questions about the nature of the documents and challenges that they pose for students and scholars.
+Organized by theme, Experiencing History’s sources are accompanied by introductory texts that raise key questions about the nature of the documents as well as the challenges that they pose for students and scholars.
 Instructors can create their own primary source collections for a specific class to use, and individual users can save items to their own dashboards.